otrv4/otrv4/architecture-decisions/002-key-management.md

 This allows OTRv4 to support out-of-order resilence and to improve forward secrecy (in the form of per-message forward secrecy).

-As OTRv4 supports, therefore, an out-of-order network model, message keys should be stored for a reasonable amount of time.
-This is done in order to allow decryption of skipped messages.
+As OTRv4 supports an out-of-order network model, message keys should be stored for a reasonable amount of time so skipped messages can be decrypted.
 Implementers should, nevertheless, be careful around the storage of message keys as attackers can try to cause denial-of-service (by storing large amounts of message keys), or to try to capture and retroactively decrypt messages.

+Sent data messages can always have a type `7 TLV` attached.
+In the case of the receiver, this participant is never sure of when a message corresponding to a stored skipped message key will arrive with this TLV attached.
+For this reason, every time a message key is stored, an extra symmetric key is also derived an stored.
+Upon receipt of the message corresponding to the stored message key, the extra symmetric key can either be used or discarded.

 We decided that only the receiver will reveal MAC keys on the first message sent of every ratchet (even the MAC keys from stored messages keys).
 When the